|

 - Select a whole word to highlight other exact matches in the active file.

-- Work with Markdown preview (including tables, code blocks, and media links).
+- Work with Markdown preview for tables, code blocks, and linked assets.

 - Run directly runnable files from a draggable play/stop bar that opens the integrated terminal when a run starts.